Zoning in the United States: Los Angeles, 1904-1909

 Zoning in Los Angeles is commonly believed to have been first enacted in 1908, although Los Angeles City Council passed the first municipal zoning ordinance in the United States, Ordinance 9774, on July 25, 1904.
 Though the ordinance did not assign all parts of the city to a zoning map, as with later American ordinances, it did establish three residential districts in which laundries and wash houses were prohibited.
 The prohibition against laundries had a racial component since many were owned by Chinese residents and citizens.
 This ordinance would later be replaced in 1908 with other ordinances that expanded the scope of the residential districts and greatly expanded the scope of prohibited industries.
 Existing nuisance laws had already prohibited some industrial land uses in Los Angeles.
 Dangerous businesses (such as warehousing explosives) were illegal before 1908, as were odorous land uses, such as slaughterhouses and tanneries.
 The California Supreme Court had already upheld such rules in Yick Wo (1886).
 Many later California court cases supported the 1908 ordinances, even in one case of ex post facto relocation of an existing brickyard.

 Ordinance 16170, adopted on September 16, 1908, established six industrial districts.
 These were drawn mainly in areas which had already hosted significant industrial development such as corridors along the freight railroads and the Los Angeles River.
 A new ordinance adopted on August 3, 1909, established that all land within Los Angeles that was not part of an industrial district would become a residence district.
 However, between 1909 and 1915, Los Angeles City Council responded to some requests by business interests to create exceptions to industrial bans within the three residential districts.
 They did this through the legal device of districts within districts.
 While some might have been benign, such as motion picture districts, some others were polluting, such as poultry slaughterhouse districts.
 Despite the expanding list of exceptions, new ordinances in other cities (i.e., 1914 Oakland ordinance) followed the 1908 Los Angeles model through about 1917.
-There existed 22 cities with zoning ordinances by 1913.
+By 1913, twenty-two cities had zoning ordinances.